Ranking every professional rugby league team in the British game by their wait for a major honour

 34. Leigh Leopards – August 12, 2023

-Given that Wigan swept up last year, barring the Challenge Cup, whoever won that were always going to be second on this list (or 34th, as we’ve put it).
+Given how Wigan have swept up over the last couple of years, barring the 2023 Challenge Cup, whoever won that was always going to be second on this list (or 34th, as we’ve put it).
 As it happens, that was nearby neighbours Leigh, who were Wembley winners in August 2023, beating Hull KR 17-16 in the competition’s final.

 Lachlan Lam scored the winning one-pointer, on target with a drop goal in golden point extra time under the arch.
 That was the club’s first major honour since 1982, when they won the First Division Championship as it was then known, pipping Hull FC to the title.